compose-spec/compose-spec/spec.md

       - cli-volume:/var/lib/backup/data:ro
 ```

 Produces the following configuration for the `cli` service.
-Note that mounted path
+Note that the mounted path
 now points to the new volume name and `ro` flag was applied.

 ```yaml